DefinedSol/DefinedSol/README.md

-űCurrently a developer of a Sol`s RNG macro.
+Currently a developer of a Sol`s RNG macro.

 HOW TO GET: UNDER DEVELOPMENT